Allied Powers (professional wrestling): Ending

-The team's success declined in August 1995, and they lost a match to Men on a Mission on August 11.
+The team's success declined in August 1995 and fans began booing only Smith and kept cheering for Luger, and they lost a match to Men on a Mission on August 11.
 The following night, on a Madison Square Garden house show, Smith grabbed the mic and asked fans to tone down their "U.S.A." chant out of consideration to him, but they refused and kept on doing the chant.
 Smith deserted Luger by walking away during the scheduled match against the Blu Brothers.
 Smith also walked out on Luger during several matches against Owen Hart and Yokozuna.
 On the August 21 edition of Monday Night Raw, Luger and Smith were scheduled to take on Men on a Mission.
 Luger couldn't perform in the match due to a family emergency so Smith asked then-WWF World Heavyweight Champion Diesel to become his partner for only one night, since Diesel was feuding with King Mabel and would face him at SummerSlam 1995 for Diesel's WWF World Heavyweight Championship.
 During the match, Smith turned heel after hitting Diesel from behind and assisting Men on a Mission in an attack on the champion.
 Luger took the opposite side in the feud between Mabel and Diesel, as he got involved at SummerSlam to prevent Sir Mo from interfering on Mabel's behalf.
 With no long-term contract, Luger signed with WCW, appearing on the first episode of Monday Nitro on September 4, 1995, thus ending the Allied Powers.